postech-di-lab/METIS/README.md

 ## 4. Incremental Learning

 It provides good scalability and efficiency by fully utilizing limited resources.
-In terms of model learning, it efficiently processes large-scale data which conventionally can not be handled in a local device, where computation and memory resources are limited.
+In terms of model learning, it efficiently processes large-scale data that conventionally can not be handled in a local device, where computation and memory resources are limited.

 # Authors